Dr. Kristina Drumheller

 Department of History

 The Department of History has a decades-long record of teaching excellence because teaching and mentoring students are our top priorities.
-The current faculty members have won dozens of teaching accolades including nine university and TAMU System teaching awards.
+The current faculty members have won dozens of teaching accolades including 11 university and TAMU System teaching awards.
 If you are interested in taking classes from the most dynamic and engaged faculty on campus, professors who will not only make history come alive but who will take a personal interest in your success, you have come to the right place.

 Our department maintains a scholarly agenda that compares favorably with the scholarship one would expect to see at major universities.
 Faculty members regularly present at professional conferences in the United States and overseas and hold positions in national and international organizations in their respective fields.
 Two members of the department are recent Fulbright scholars.
-In the past ten years the department has published numerous single-authored articles in academic and professional journals and no less than eight books.
+In the past 10 years the department has published numerous single-authored articles in academic and professional journals and no fewer than 11 books.
 We believe scholarship and teaching excellence go hand in hand.
 Please check out our faculty link (in right frame) to find out more about us.

 History is multi-disciplinary in nature.
 We encourage our students to take classes in a variety of subjects as they complete their degree programs.
 Our bachelor’s and master’s degrees in history are very flexible and can be customized to suit your individual interests.
 Whether you are interested in a career in teaching, working in a museum or archive, or in some other aspect of public history, or attending professional or graduate school, we have something to offer you and will do whatever it takes to get you there.